Quantitative propagation of chaos for non-exchangeable diffusions via first-passage percolation: Proofs of the concrete bounds

 where $x=(\delta^2_1,\ldots,\delta^2_n)$.
 Then, using \eqref{pf:mainCChat}, we have

 where we used also the assumption \eqref{asmp:initial-markov} on the initial conditions.
-We control the first term using (ib) and (ic) of Theorem \ref{th:expectations}, and we control the second term using parts (iib) and (iic):
+We control the first term using (ib) and (ic) of Proposition \ref{pr:expectations}, and we control the second term using parts (iib) and (iic):

 Now for any $ k \in [n]$ and $v\subset[n]$ such that $|v| \le k$, \eqref{pf:avg1way-11} implies

 To incorporate the random set $\V$, note for any vector $y \in \R^n$ that

 by the assumption that $\PP(i\in\V)\le k\pi_i$.
 We apply \eqref{eq:avg-1way-markov-2} in \eqref{pf:avg1way-11-markov} to get